 We waited quite a long time after the soup for the main course.
 Amanda excused herself and went into the kitchen.
 A few minutes later she asked me to come with her.

-The main course was fish.
-It wasn’t cooked.
+The main course was fish but it was still raw.
 Amanda looked close to tears as she contemplated the ruin of her dinner party.
 She didn’t understand Itzel’s frantic explanation.

 But I did.
-Itzel had turned on the heat and put the pan of fish in what she thought was the broiler.
+Itzel had turned on the heat and put the pan of fish in the broiler.
 Nothing had happened, she wailed, and began to cry.

 I nearly laughed.
 She’d put the fish into the storage drawer under the oven, thinking it was the broiler.